1871fotc/1871fotc.github.io/docs/stories/colonial-conflicts.md

 *<small>[Official unveiling of the Cross of Sacrifice on Anzac Day at Toowong Cemetery, Brisbane, 1924](https://digital.slq.qld.gov.au/delivery/DeliveryManagerServlet?dps_pid=IE1400763&change_lng=), — [State Library of Queensland](https://www.slq.qld.gov.au).</small>*

 The Citizens’ Band provided music as the public laid wreaths at the Stone.
 So many floral tributes were deposited, that the stone was completely covered.
 One was even dropped from a plane circling above.
-The inscription THEIR NAME LIVETH EVERMORE was chosen by Rudyard Kipling and is found on the Stone of Remembrance in every Commonwealth War Cemetery.
+The inscription THEIR NAME LIVETH FOR EVERMORE was chosen by Rudyard Kipling and is found on the Stone of Remembrance in every Commonwealth War Cemetery.

 ![Small children looking at wreaths laid at the memorial on Anzac Day, Toowong Cemetery, Brisbane, 1924](../assets/stone-of-remembrance-with-children-1924.jpg){ width="70%" }